 You might have created the best website ever, however if no one can find you online then chances are your site will never really become too popular.
-In order to make your website more search engine friendly there are a few tricks you need to remember when designing your content.
+Even if you’ve used the most optimized ecommerce site builder, in order to make your website more search engine friendly there are a few tricks you need to remember when designing your content.

 1. Update Pages regularly